jsosulski/toeplitzlda/README.md

 ### Python package installation

+In this setup, we assume you want to run the examples that actually make use of real EEG data or the actual unsupervised speller replay.
+If you only want to employ `ToeplitzLDA` in your own spatiotemporal data / without `mne` and `moabb` then you can remove the package extra `neuro`, i.e. `pip install toeplitzlda` or `pip install toeplitzlda[solver]`

 0. (Optional) Install fortran Compiler.
 On ubuntu: `apt install gfortran`
 1. Create virtual environment: `python3 -m venv toeplitzlda_venv`
 2. Activate virtual environment: `source toeplitzlda_venv/bin/activate`
 3. Update pip: `pip install --upgrade pip`
 4. Install numpy: `pip install numpy`
-5. Install toeplitzlda: `pip install toeplitzlda[solver]`, if you dont have a fortran
-   compiler: `pip install toeplitzlda`
+5. Install toeplitzlda: `pip install toeplitzlda[neuro,solver]`, if you dont have a fortran compiler: `pip install toeplitzlda[neuro]`

 ### Check if everything works

-Either clone this repo or just download the `scripts/example_toeplitz_lda.py` file and run
-it: `python example_toeplitz_lda.py`.
+Either clone this repo or just download the `scripts/example_toeplitz_lda_bci_data.py` file and run it: `python example_toeplitz_lda.py`.
 Note that this will automatically download EEG data with a size of around 650MB.

+Alternatively, you can use the `scripts/example_toeplitz_lda_generated_data.py` where artificial data is generated.
+Note however, that only stationary background noise is modeled and no interfering artifacts as is the case in, e.g., real EEG data.
+As a result, the 'overfit' effect of traditional slda on these artifacts is reduced.

 ## Development Setup